 South America has lots to offer for retirees looking to relocate and live their golden years in the sun.
-South America gives retirees the opportunity to explore regions of great cultural diversity, as well as geographical diversity.
+South America allows retirees to explore regions of great cultural diversity as well as geographical diversity.
 It is very important to consider the cost of living, cultural variations, immigration laws and lifestyle when considering which country to move to.
 Read about the top 5 countries in South America to retire as an expatriate.

-Priding itself on having wonderful white sandy beaches & a robust landscape of forests and lakes, Uruguay can offer a variety of adventure and activities for any desire.
-Some fundamental benefits of choosing Uruguay for your retirement destination are a stable economy, mild climate that is suitable for everyone enjoyment, affordable healthcare – although we highly encourage obtaining international health care before departure – low taxes and a low crime rate.
-To know about healthcare system in Uruguay check out our healthcare region page.
+Priding itself on having wonderful white sandy beaches & a robust landscape of forests and lakes, Uruguay can offer a variety of adventures and activities for any desire.
+Some fundamental benefits of choosing Uruguay for your retirement destination are a stable economy, a mild climate that is suitable for everyone’s enjoyment, affordable healthcare – although we highly encourage obtaining international healthcare before departure – low taxes and a low crime rate.

-Located on the west coast of South America, Chile is a wonderland of excitement for future retirees.
+- Located on the west coast of South America, Chile is a wonderland of excitement for future retirees.
 With its dramatic mountain ranges, luxurious lakes and coastal beach access, Chile can offer every retiree a life of excitement.
-The ability to ski in the winter, and live by the beach in the summer is a luxury that most countries cannot offer.
-If you are wanting to maintain an urban lifestyle, the city of Santiago offers a widely developed and advanced environment for expatriates.
+The ability to ski in the winter and live by the beach in the summer is a luxury that most countries cannot offer.
+If you want to maintain an urban lifestyle, the city of Santiago offers a widely developed and advanced environment for expatriates.

 Retiring in Argentina has many advantages if South America is calling your name, one of the main ones being a rentista visa.
 A rentista visa allows retirees to move to Argentina on a permanent residency visa with proof of income of 1,600/month USD.
 As well as having a facilitated visa requirement, Argentina also offers expats the ability to buy a property with a 90-day visa.
 In order to ease the process for foreign real-estate investments.

-Argentina offers retirees a diverse and vibrant landscape, towns enriched with culture and as well as a wide variety for small quaint towns and lager more lively cities.
+Argentina offers retirees a diverse and vibrant landscape, towns enriched with culture and as well as a wide variety of small quaint towns and larger more lively cities.
 One important consideration about deciding to move to Argentina is the difficult language barrier that is prominent throughout the country.
 The primary dialect is Rioplatense Spanish, which tends to be difficult for foreigners to learn and understand.
-To know about healthcare system in Argentina check out our healthcare region page.

-Peru may be the best location for the adventure seeking retirees.
+Peru may be the best location for adventure-seeking retirees.
 Home to the impressive Machu Picchu, Peru can offer anyone moving to the country a vast amount of mountain ranges, sacred valleys and many more beautiful attraction sites.
 One may visit during their spare time.
 When it comes to the cost of living, Peru is noticeably one of the lowest costs of living in comparison to its South American neighbors.
-An average retiree being able to comfortably live off of 1,500 USD/month.
+An average retiree is able to comfortably live off of 1,600 USD/month.

 An important factor about retiring in Peru will also be the process of obtaining a resident visa.
 Peru also offers a renting visa for expats, as long as you are able to prove an income of $1,000 USD/month and in the country for a minimum of 6 months of the year.